 Required Text: Astronomy: A Beginner's Guide to the Universe, Eight Edition by Chaisson & McMillan, Pearson Press.
-We will be using "Mastering Astronomy" for all
+We will be using "Mastering Astronomy" for all the homework.

-Purchase the e-copy of the book that include access to "Mastering Astronomy"
+Important: Purchase the e-copy of the book that include access to "MyLab" and "Mastering Astronomy"